-Welcoming Week is celebrated nationally as a time for communities to build cross-cultural relationships and strengthen their commitments to welcoming immigrants and refugees.
-This year, join Tacoma in celebrating its status as a Welcoming City by participating in these free community events September 15-24!
-Click here to download our printable Welcoming Week guide!
+Welcoming Week is a two-week period in September when communities across the United States work to build cross-cultural relationships and strengthen their commitments to welcoming immigrants and refugees.
+This year, Tacoma celebrated its status as a Welcoming City with the events below (September 15-24, 2017).
+Click here to download our printable Welcoming Week guide.

 Through oral histories and artifacts, this permanent exhibit explores migration and immigration through the experiences of diverse individuals who, over time, have come to live in WA.